Nada39/BugTrackingSystem-/README.md

 # BugTrackingSystem-

-an systemhelp the Tester keeps track of reported software bugs in software development projects and contact with developer.
+a system help the Tester keeps track of reported software bugs in software development projects and contact with developer.

 Tester can:
 1- add bug report